celleleven/cellerator/code_outline.md

 3. *Documentation*: Contains a URL to the online documentation on the selected hand tool.
 4. *Physical Location*: This is a global variable for Cellerator knows where to find the bench Tools.
 5. *Tool Volume*: This helps Cellerator move the Hand Tool in 3D space and avoid obstacles.
-6. *Access Port Location*: This tells Cellerator the location where hand tools can deposit from tooltip.
+6. *Access Port Location*: This tells Cellerator the location where hand tools can deposit from the tooltip.
 7. *I2C Identification*: this identifies the bench tools I2C address.
 8. *Data Protocol*: This contains the language reference of the hand tool.
 </br></br>**NOTE:** These properties are attached to the experiment.